Steps to get started:

 Dental Hygiene Application

-The 2017 Dental Hygiene Application is now available.
-The complete application, transcripts, and test results are due January 11, 2017.
+The 2018 Dental Hygiene Application will be available early October, 2017.
+The complete application, transcripts, and test results are due January 17, 2018.

 Accepted applicants will be notified via email of their acceptance into the CBC Dental Hygiene program.
 The email will be followed up with a letter confirming acceptance.
 Satisfactory physical exams, required immunization records, and a national background check provided by the college-approved vendor must be completed and submitted before the first day of Dental Hygiene classes.
 Details of these requirements will be provided at orientation in July. (please refer to timeline in the application for important dates regarding the application process).